Lea Brilmayer

 Yale Law School

-Lea Brilmayer is the Howard Holtzmann Professor at Yale Law School, where she has taught since 1981.
+Lea Brilmayer is the Howard M. Holtzmann Professor Emeritus of Law at Yale Law School, where she has taught since 1981.
 She has also taught at many of the country’s other leading law schools, including Texas, Chicago, Columbia, New York University, Harvard, and Michigan.
 Professor Brilmayer is one of the country’s leading experts on conflicts of law.
 Her scholarly writings include authorship or co-authorship of almost a dozen books and well over seventy scholarly articles.
 Her writings largely deal with choice of law, personal jurisdiction, international law, and international justice.
 She has testified numerous times before the U.S. Congress and most recently before the Connecticut Legislature on the Full Faith and Credit Clause implications of abortion prosecutions.
 She has also served as lead counsel at the Permanent Court of Arbitration in The Hague in two international boundary disputes, a maritime delimitation, and a war crimes tribunal.